aubreyhayes47/LibreAssistant/README.md

 - **Past Requests** – history API and `<la-past-requests>` component to review plugin interactions
 - **Personal Data Vault** – encrypted, consent-aware storage with export and deletion endpoints
 - **Transparency Dashboards** – Bill of Materials and System Health endpoints with corresponding web components
+- **Theme Marketplace** – browse and install community themes sourced from a dedicated repository

 ## Development